Where to Stay in Ho Chi Minh City: Overview, Best Areas, and Recommendations

 Address: 3C Ton Duc Thang Street, Ben Nghe Ward, District 1, HCMC.

-Adjacent to the neighboring District 1, District 3 has been a mixture of traditional and modern atmosphere.
-If one finds that District 1 maybe a little too overcrowded, District 3 is a perfect place to see a different side of the city.
+Adjacent to the neighboring District 1, District 3 has been a mixture of traditional and modern atmospheres.
+If one finds that District 1 may be a little too overcrowded, District 3 is a perfect place to see a different side of the city.
 With famous colonial architecture dotted along such as the Remnants Museum and Reunification Palace, this district offers a humbling experience that many would appreciate.
-Although the majority of District 3 is a residential area, there are no shortages of interesting places to visit.
+Although the majority of District 3 is a residential area, there is no shortage of interesting places to visit.
 Whether it is a worship temple or a restaurant, District 3 has everything it takes to be on your bucket list of where to stay in Ho Chi Minh City!

 Compared to District 1, this area has privileged tranquility with famous gigantic parks, old-century trees, and fewer tourists.
-District 3 has fewer option of hotels which are compensated by the number of high-end serviced apartments.
-These accommodations are primarily located close to District 1, which is an advantage if tourists want to spend most of the time at the famous landmarks there.
-When night falls, they can always come back to District 3 for a meal in a local restaurant, get some craft beers or enjoy acoustic music.
+District 3 has fewer options for hotels which are compensated by the number of high-end serviced apartments.
+These accommodations are primarily located close to District 1, which is an advantage if tourists want to spend most of their time at the famous landmarks there.
+When night falls, they can always come back to District 3 for a meal in a local restaurant, get some craft beers, or enjoy acoustic music.

 Nguyen Thi Minh Khai Street Area